Meet the Tutors

 Miss C Turner: Assistant Headteacher – Sixth Form

 My love of reading started at an early age; it was not unusual to find me foraging down the back of the sofas, gleaning together enough coins so I could buy a new book at the weekend.
 I studied English Literature, History and Economics at A Level before attending the University of Manchester to complete a BA (Hons.) in English Literature.
-I volunteered to complete wider participation work, supporting young people like myself, who were the first people in their family to go to university, and it was during this time that I decided to train as a teacher.
+I completed wider participation work, supporting young people like myself, who were the first people in their family to go to university, and it was during this time that I decided to train as a teacher.
 I really believed, and still do, that education is one of the most powerful tools for social mobility.
 I qualified as an English teacher in 2009 and have been fortunate to work with so many inspirational colleagues and students.
 I am also a qualified sports therapist and in my spare time, I enjoy walking my dog, reading, indulging questionable choices in reality television and watching football.
 Becoming a parent myself has also brought about the realisation that those coins that kept appearing might have just been planted by people who wanted to encourage a child’s love of reading and inquisitive nature.

-Mrs D Cavanagh: Year 13 Tutor
+Mrs D Cavanagh: Year 12 Tutor

 My love of History started at a young age, and I was a keen student at school taking both American and Tudor history for my own history A-Level.
 Following school, I attended the University of Birmingham and studied Ancient History.
 I knew I loved modern History but wanted to learn about areas that I had not been able to study before - Ancient History fascinated me then, as it still does today.
 I strove to learn as much as I could during my time there, even attending extra lectures.
 I studied ancient civilisations - Egyptians, Libyans, Hittites, Kassites, Sumerians, Greeks and Romans and gained a First Class Honours degree.
 Subsequently, I undertook a Research Masters in Egyptology, and was invited to take part in an archaeological dig on Elephantine Island with a German Expedition.
 My role was to translate Middle Egyptian Hieroglyphics on temple blocks.
 After my postgraduate degree, I stayed at Birmingham for my PGCE.
 I had considered teaching since I was in primary school, and it was (and still is!) the perfect job for me.
 I love being surrounded by history and it is a real privilege to share that with others and to support young people in their own learning.
 Working in the 6th form is incredibly rewarding, helping students on their path to their next life stage.
 I particularly enjoy seeing students mature and grow, finding their feet in new subjects and supporting them as they make those decisions as to what comes next.
-Outside of school, I have two small children that I like to take to historical sites - castles and roman ruins are favourites - as well as enjoying reading and travelling.
+Outside of school, I have two small children that I like to take to historical sites - castles and Roman ruins are favourites - as well as enjoying reading and travelling.

 Miss N Johnson: Year 13 Tutor

-I’d like to introduce myself as your Y12 Form Tutor.
 As most of you know, I am Head of Geography here at Wolgarston but I am also the Lead Mentor for Trainee Teachers.
 I loved all my subjects at school, however we had a new Geography teacher in Year 11 who encouraged me to take geography at A Level.
 I enjoyed all the topics and I was good at it, along with all the fieldwork and trips!
 This inspired me to study for a Batchelor of Science (BSc) in Geography at Chester University back in 2001.
 I had always wanted to be a primary school teacher, yet after work experience in primary schools, I changed my mind quickly!
 I graduated from University in 2003, desperate to earn money and “get a proper job”.
 This led me to taking a position in the accounts department at Stafford Borough Council.
 As a graduate, I was invited to train on the job as a Management Accountant.
 After 12 months, I realised that this career path and working in an office environment wasn’t for me.
 So, in 2004, I “re-trained” in a PGCE at Manchester Metropolitan University, as a Trainee Geography Teacher.
 After 3 years working in a school in Stoke on Trent, I moved to Wolgarston in 2009.
 Then in 2012, my daughter was born who will always be my best achievement yet!

-Mrs J Pilling: Year 12 Tutor
+Mrs J Pilling: Year 13 Tutor

 My favourite subjects at school were Science, Mathematics and Art.
 I took Mathematics and Science A-levels and went on to study Pure and Applied Mathematics at University.
 When I went, I didn’t know that I wanted to teach; I just really enjoyed the subject and the challenges it presented.
 I was amazed by all the different areas of Mathematics that could be studied at degree level.
 At the end of my course, I decided I would like to become a teacher and completed the PGCE year.